Counseling Psychology Masters Programs in New Jersey

 - Entry-level review courses (e.g. counseling theory and application)

 - Core courses (e.g. mental health, environmental influences and contexts, behavioral and individual differences, cognition)

-- Electives in special applications counseling (e.g. addictions, substance abuse, mental health).
+- Electives in special areas of counseling (e.g. addictions, substance abuse, mental health).

 MA in Counseling Psychology

-The MA in Counseling Psychology may be a good fit for students with a more varied educational background (such as social work) and usually has a broader scope of study.
-Counseling Psychology MA programs also commonly require a thesis or an extensive research project Graduates from an MA in Counseling Psychology program may continue to obtain their counselor’s license, but also may choose to pursue a career path related to teaching, research, or further education by pursuing a doctorate degree such as a PhD in Counseling Psychology.
+The MA in Counseling Psychology usually has a broad scope of study.
+It may be a good fit for students with a more varied educational background (such as social work).
+Counseling Psychology MA programs also commonly require a thesis or an extensive research project.
+Graduates from an MA in Counseling Psychology program may continue to obtain their counselor’s license, but also may choose to pursue a career path related to teaching or research.
+Others may further their education if they pursue a doctorate degree such as a PhD in Counseling Psychology.